Division: Criminal Litigation

 - Trial experience

 Travel: You would travel to locations required to competently and diligently discharge the assigned duties.
-Frequent in-state and limited out-of-state travel is required.
+Extensive in-state travel is required.
+Limited out-of-state travel is required.
 A valid driver's license is required when operating a state vehicle, a private vehicle, or a rental vehicle for the benefit of the State.

 How to Apply: The application process has 3 required steps:

 - Register by completing the online Personal Data Form.
-NOTE: Skip this step if you already have an Applicant ID number.
+[Skip this step if you already have an Applicant ID number.]

 - Complete the online State of Kansas Application Form.
 Select Attorney General and submit.

-Kansas Tax Clearance Certificate Required: Each applicant is required to obtain a valid Kansas Certificate of Tax Clearance by accessing the Kansas Department of Revenue website at https://www.ksrevenue.org/taxclearance.html.
-A Tax Clearance is a comprehensive tax account review to determine and ensure that an individual's account follows all primary Kansas Tax Laws.
-A Tax Clearance expires every 90 days.
+Kansas Tax Clearance Certificate Required: Each applicant is required to obtain a valid Kansas Certificate of Tax Clearance by accessing the Kansas Department of Revenue website at http://www.ksrevenue.org/taxclearance.html.
+It is a comprehensive tax account review to determine and ensure that an individual's account follows all primary Kansas Tax Laws.
+It expires every 90 days.
 All applicants, including current state employees, are responsible for submitting a valid certificate with all other application materials to the hiring agency.
-If you need assistance with the tax clearance, please contact (785) 296-3199.
+If you need assistance with the tax clearance, please contact 785-296-3199.

-Other Requirements: As a condition of employment, we require a pre-employment screening process to include a criminal history records check and reference check of past and present employers.
-The screening process will be waived for current OAG personnel who have previously completed the screening requirements.
+Other Requirements: As a condition of employment, candidate(s) are subject to a pre-employment screening process to include a fingerprint and name-based criminal history records check and reference/background check of past and present employers.
+The pre-employment screening process will be waived for current OAG personnel who have previously completed the screening requirements.